Ten Things You Should Know: Belmont Stakes

 6) In 1867, the filly Ruthless won the first Belmont Stakes.
 Another filly, Tanya, won the first edition of the race run at Belmont Park in 1905.
 In 2007, Rags to Riches became the first filly to win the Belmont since Tanya when she beat eventual horse of the year Curlin by a head.

-7) Speaking of fillies, jockey Julie Krone became the first female to win a Triple Crown race when she won the Belmont Stakes aboard Colonial Affair in 1993.
+7) Jockey Julie Krone became the first female to win a Triple Crown race when she won the Belmont Stakes aboard Colonial Affair in 1993.

 8) Trainer Woody Stephens won an astounding five straight Belmont Stakes.
 He won with Conquistador Cielo (1982), Caveat (1983), Swale (1984), Creme Fraiche (1985), and Danzig Connection (1986).

 9) A record crowd of 120,139 fans attended the 2004 Belmont Stakes to watch Smarty Jones try for the Triple Crown (he finished second).
-Smarty Jones is one of 13 colts – since Affirmed won the last Triple Crown in 1978 – that lost the Belmont after winning the Kentucky Derby and Preakness.
+Smarty Jones is one of 13 colts that lost the Belmont after winning the Kentucky Derby and Preakness between Affirmed in 1978 and American Pharoah in 2015.
 California Chrome was the last to lose the Triple Crown in the Belmont in 2014.

 10) In 1973, Secretariat won the Belmont Stakes in world record time by an unheard-of 31 lengths.
 Secretariat finished the 1 1/2 miles in 2:24, breaking the Belmont Stakes record time by nearly three seconds.
 No colt has been able to break 2:26 in the Belmont since.